alicepyon/TaskBarHero-Modded/README.md

 # TBH-Modded
 how to use :

+open it in cmd and type : py tbh2.py / python tbh2.py

 1. select your GameAssembly.dll in steam game folder

 2. select the option you want